-Medical Visits on the Same Day as Surgery
+Evaluation and Management (E&M) Visits on the Same Day as Surgery

-Related E/M services are not reimbursed separately when submitted with a procedure performed on the same day, as this is package to the surgical procedure.
-Modifiers may be appended to the E/M service(s) that are not related to the surgical procedure.
-Please refer to the current year’s CPT manual for E/M services and surgery guidelines.
+Related E&M services are not reimbursed separately when submitted with a procedure performed on the same day, as this is package to the surgical procedure.
+Modifiers may be appended to the E&M service(s) that are not related to the surgical procedure.
+Please refer to the current year’s CPT manual for E&M services and surgery guidelines.

 Some of the related CPT modifiers would include:

-- 24 unrelated E/M service by the same physician during a postoperative period
+- 24 unrelated E&M service by the same physician during a postoperative period

-- 25 significant, separately identifiable E/M service by the same physician on the day of a procedure or other service
+- 25 significant, separately identifiable E&M service by the same physician on the day of a procedure or other service

 Providers should add these modifiers when a patient’s condition requires a significant, separately identifiable service above and beyond the usual care associated with the procedure.

-Our coding software makes the following assumptions when determining payment for multiple scope procedures billed on the same date of service:
+BCBSND’s claims processing software makes the following assumptions when determining payment for multiple scope procedures billed on the same date of service:

 Medical and Surgical Supplies

-Medical and surgical supplies used during an outpatient or physician office visit are included as incidental to the E/M service or procedure performed and will not be separately reimbursed.
+Medical and surgical supplies used during an outpatient or physician office visit are included as incidental to the E&M service or procedure performed and will not be separately reimbursed.